Table of Contents

 - Continuous crying

 The tricky part is that head injuries in children or adults may not always be visible unless it is presented as cuts or bumps in the head.
-Children may not communicate about the head injuries as they may not know the gravity of the issue or its aftermath.
-They may also be frightened to talk about the injury.
+Children may not communicate about head injuries as they may not know the gravity of the issue or its aftermath.
+They may also be frightened to talk about the injury in head.

 What Should You Do If Your Child Suffers a Head Injury?

 The first and foremost thing to do when noticing head injuries in children is not to be nervous.
-Keep in mind that shaking or slapping a baby make a mild head injury into a serious brain injury.
-Closely observing the child after a fall or an accident is the key to address head injuries in children effectively.
-In most cases, it happens that the parents are not aware about the fall or injury of the child.
+Keep in mind that shaking or slapping a baby makes a mild head injury into a serious brain injury.
+Closely observing the child after a fall or an accident is the key to addressing head injuries in children effectively.
+In most cases, it happens that the parents are not aware of the fall or injury of the child.
 Sit your child down, console him, and make sure he gets some rest when they sustain a head injury.

 Make sure he gets some rest if he gets a knock, bump, or blow to the head.
 If the child is alert, apply an ice pack or an immediate cold pack to the wounded region every 3–4 hours for 20 minutes.
 Observe the child’s breathing pattern.

 Make sure that the ice is wrapped in a washcloth and not applied directly to the skin.
 Carefully observe the child.
 Seek medical attention after the first aid.
 If the child is profusely bleeding or unstable after the head injury, apply direct pressure to your child’s head.
 Never delay consulting a physician.
 Dial 911 for an ambulance.

 It’s difficult to tell how bad a brain injury is just by looking at it.
 Some mild head injuries bleed profusely, while major head injuries in children do not bleed at all.
 The best possible way is to take the child to a physician for a detailed evaluation.